 Some observers perceive intellectual property rights and software piracy more particularly, as steering Indian software suppliers away from the "packaged market" (Schware, 1992).
 While in Brazil, the increasing enforcement of intellectual property protection has made it a more desirable market (though not necessarily a production base) for software products.
-In reviewing software development in a number of countries, IPR regime is identified as a barrier to software companies from developing countries expanding overseas (Correa, 1996).
-Other observers consider software piracy as initially helping the expansion of computer use and of forming a wide base of software skills.
-Moreover, the benefits of adopting such a policy decline over the long-term and costs increase (Heeks, 1996).
-In the long-term, piracy "reduces the revenues and market size for local packaged production and must be controlled if that market and the local software industry are to grow" (Heeks, 1996).
+In reviewing software development in a number of countries, the IPR regime has been identified as a barrier to software companies from developing countries expanding overseas (Correa, 1996).
 On the opposite side of the debate, there are those who consider intellectual property rights as a "critical determinant for client companies contemplating offshore software development within India" (Bhatnagar and Madon, 1997).
 This view is generally associated with consumer concerns over Internet security and secrecy.

 The significance of intellectual property rights becomes more important over time, in relation to the software sector in developing countries.
-In the early stages of development of the Sector, intellectual property rights and software piracy are seen as negligible importance and 'negative' intellectual property right policies may be informally encouraged so as to foster the diffusion of computer usage and exposure to software.
+In the early stages of development of the sector, intellectual property rights and software piracy may be seen as of negligible importance.
 Over time, lax or non-existent, intellectual property rights legislation not only affects imported software packages produced by foreign multinationals, but also stifles the domestic software industry.
 Strong and coherent intellectual property rights legislation is particularly important for the production of packaged software (what many see as the ultimate goal of software development).
-If this is a desired development strategy, policy will have to change over time from a 'loose' intellectual property rights system to a 'tight' intellectual property rights platform.
+If this is a desired development strategy, policy will have to change over time from a "loose" intellectual property rights system to a "tight" intellectual property rights platform (table 6).